futureworkz/playbook/protocols/ruby-evaluation-test/README.md

 We conduct frequent evaluation tests to ensure the standard of our coder.
 The test is aimed to be completed in 4 hours and covers both frontend and backend development.
 Generally, the test will be to build single-serving website which is both fun and satisfying.

+We generally do the evaluation on a non-working day (eg. Saturday) so that it does not impact client projects.
+Coder who cannot finish in 4 hours will continue on the project until he finish the basic requirements.
+This is to ensure that the tester has enough code to evaluate the coder's work.

 ## Rules
 Coder will be given a project to code and the code will be the basis of evaluation.
 Coder is expected to follow the rules below: